Biden marks LGBTQ+ Pride Month with celebration on White House South Lawn

 The event, which the administration described as the largest Pride event hosted at the White House, was initially scheduled for Thursday, but was postponed because of poor air quality from hazardous air flowing in from Canadian wildfires.
 But the haze that blanketed a huge swath of the East Coast this past week had lifted over the nation’s capital, allowing the president and first lady Jill Biden to hold their South Lawn party.

 “So today, I want to send a message to the entire community — especially to transgender children: You are loved.
 You are heard.
-You belong,” Biden said.
+You’re understood.
+And you belong,” Biden said.

 Pride Month is being celebrated this year as state lawmakers have introduced at least 525 bills and enacted 78 bills that whittle away at LGBTQ+ rights, according to the Human Rights Campaign, a group that advocates for lesbian, gay, bisexual, transgender and queer rights.